rmwu/sea-reproduce/README.md

 ## Datasets

-You may download our datasets here.
-(TBD will upload to Zenodo)
+You may download our datasets [here](https://zenodo.org/records/10611036).
-- Synthetic testing datasets (including Sachs)
+- Synthetic testing datasets (Erdos-Renyi and scale-free)
 - SERGIO testing datasets
-- All datasets
-Data splits are specified in `data`.
+Sample data split files are specified in `data`.

 Our datasets follow the [DCDI](https://github.com/slachapelle/dcdi) data format.
 - Each file has a suffix of `dataset_id`, which distinguishes between datasets